CCXLV/quoty/utils/README.md

 ## Note
-Be aware in `forbidden_words.py` there are some harmful words.
+Be aware that there are some harmful words in `forbidden_words.py`.